PrestaShop/prestashop-specs/back-office/catalog/catalog-products-add-edit.md

   ## 3. Multistore fields <a id="multistore"></a>

 Below is the list of all fields by tabs with the current multishop behavior (it can be used in multishop / it cannot be used / it's broken) and the expected multishop behavior
+- It can be used in multishop: The field may have the same or a different value between several stores
+- It cannot be used in multishop: The field has the same value between several stores
+- It's broken: There is an issue, the field isn't working as it should

 ### Elements in all tabs